-Once you’ve finished soaking, drain the water from the beans, rinse them in a colander and add them to a large, heavy saucepan covered with about 2 litres of heavily salted water.
-Don’t be stingy with the salt — this is the only chance you get to flavour the beans completely and you don’t want to end up with an underseasoned bean.
-Bring the water to a boil, reduce heat to a simmer and cook the beans until they are tender and cooked through, about 1.5 – 2 hours, skimming off impurities with a spoon as necessary.
+Once you’ve finished soaking, drain the water from the beans, rinse them in a colander and add them to a large, heavy saucepan covered with about 2 litres of lightly salted water.
+Bring the water to a boil, reduce heat to a simmer and cook the beans until they are tender and cooked through, about 1-1.5 hours, skimming off impurities with a spoon as necessary.

 In the meantime, grind walnuts until they reach the consistency of coarse sand and have begun to release some of their oils.
 I’ve seen Georgians use an old-school hand crank meat grinder to do this, but you can very easily do this quickly with a food processor.
 If you don’t have either of these (I don’t!), then chop them as fine as you can with a knife and then transfer to a zip-top bag or sandwich between two sheets of parchment paper and beat and crush with a rolling pin until the desired consistency is achieved — it’s more work, but the results are, more or less, the same.